 This current series of oil paintings examines ‘over-tourism’ and the struggles that local communities in some of the worlds most adored travel destinations endure.
 After a trip to the Cinque Terre, Italy several years ago, I was concerned with the environmental effects of mass tourism and the blatant disregard to the local landscape.
 Picnic, for example depicts a cemetery overlooking the picturesque seaside town of Manarola.
 Recently, volunteers and guards have been hired to protect the clifftop cemetery from misbehaving tourists whom were picnicking on top of grave stones.
 To signify this, I have placed a gingham pattern that consumes the landscape which stereotypically symbolizes picnicking in many cultures.
 My goal with this body of work is to depict tourist global ‘hot spots’ and provide information to viewers on what local economies are facing.
 As an avid traveler, I do not want to deter my viewers from traveling to these amazing places but to have awareness on these issues.

 Past Work: Selfie

-My drawings depict female figures (nude, semi-nude and/or clothed), sharing one thing in common: using a cellphone.
+Why do we take pictures of ourselves and post these images on social media?
+Are we portraying ourselves as fiction or fact?
+This series of drawings depicts female figures (nude, semi-nude and/or clothed using their cellphone to attain ‘the perfect selfie.’
+I’m interested in contemporary culture and the obsession of ourselves in this image based society.
+I’m also looking at making a connection to cellphone addiction as a compulsive devise used every day.
 The process of these drawings begins with a model in my studio that I ask to text and take pictures of themselves.
-With very few suggestions regarding the poses, I use my cellphone to capture poses and moments when that person is enthralled by their cellphone.
-The model and myself become active participants of this idea of technology taking over a deficiency of real life conversation.
+With very few suggestions regarding the poses, I use my cellphone to the capture poses.
 After a model session is completed, I select images and draw from my phone.
 From start to finish, I use my phone to draw from reference images.
-This reiterates my own dependence on technology through my artmaking.
-The entire time creating a drawing most of it is invested looking at a screen.
+This process of art making also reiterates my own dependence on technology.